GaraycoecheaGroup/MuFASA/README.md

 ## Variant Filtering
 SNV's and InDels are filtered on quality and additional custimized filters.

+## Citing StReSSMan
+For more information and if you use StReSSMan in your work, please cite:
  __Tissue-specific mutagenesis from endogenous guanine damage is suppressed by Polk and DNA repair__

-_Kim, S., Scheffler, K. et al. (2018) Strelka2: fast and accurate calling of germline and somatic variants.
-Nature Methods, 15, 591-594._
+_Strelka2: fast and accurate calling of germline and somatic variants.
+Kim, S., Scheffler, K. et al. (2018), Nature Methods, 15, 591-594._
-_Wardell CP, Ashby C, Bauer MA.
-FiNGS: high quality somatic mutations using filters for next generation sequencing.
-BMC Bioinformatics.
+_FiNGS: high quality somatic mutations using filters for next generation sequencing.
+Wardell CP, Ashby C, Bauer MA, BMC Bioinformatics.
 2021;22(1):77.
 Published 2021 Feb 18. doi:10.1186/s12859-021-03995-y_